In This Article

-Excessive drinking affects the nervous system.
-Long-term excessive drinkers can develop a physical dependence on alcohol, which damages the nervous system.
-It expects alcohol and has trouble functioning without it.
-Symptoms of AWS occur when the nervous system fails to get what it “thinks” it needs.
-Your body works hard to keep your brain in a more awake state and to keep your nerves talking to one another.
-When the alcohol level suddenly drops, your brain stays in this keyed up state.
-That’s what causes withdrawal.
+Another symptom of AWS is agitation.
+Your body works hard to keep your brain in a more awake state and your nerves talking to one another.
+When the alcohol level drops suddenly, your brain stays in this keyed-up state.

-Heavy drinkers who suddenly stop or reduce alcohol intake are likely to experience mild symptoms of AWS within six hours of their last drink.
-Symptoms can continue for up to seven days.
+Heavy drinkers who suddenly stop or reduce alcohol intake are likely to experience mild symptoms of AWS within 6 hours of their last drink.
+Symptoms can continue for up to 7 days.

 Symptoms might include any combination of the following:

-If you or a loved one experiences any of these symptoms, it is necessary to seek medical attention immediately.
+If you or a loved one experiences any of these symptoms, it's necessary to seek medical attention immediately.

 Tonic-clonic seizures include both tonic and clonic activity: